comp129/comp55/docs/labs/15-Figma.md

   }
 ```

-This code will create two GRects and two GLabels, with each one being in correspondence to their locations in the image.
+This code will create two GRects and two GLabels,
+with each one being in correspondence to their locations in the image.

-> You could also use something like `GButton`, but just remember that for convenience, `GButton` automatically sizes the text.
+> You could also use something like `GButton`,
+> but just remember that for convenience, `GButton` automatically sizes the text.
 > As a GButton though, the rough approximation becomes:
 > `new GButton("Print", 53, 51, 405, 215)`

 ### Exporting as an Image

-The much easier solution to get your designs in Figma to look the same in ACM is to export your design as an image.
+The much easier solution to get your designs in Figma to look the same in ACM
+is to ***export your design as an image***.

 If you look back at the second challenge, you wouldn't want to create
 several GRoundedRects and other shapes to recreate it.